LG ELECTRONICS SHOWCASES AFFECTIONATE INTELLIGENCE IN ACTION AT CES 2026

 - The exhibition's immersive zones – Living, Ride, Viewing, Entertainment and Mastery in Tune – showcase how LG's innovations harmonize technology, design and emotion across every lifestyle space.

-ENGLEWOOD CLIFFS, N.J., Jan.
-6, 2026 /PRNewswire/ -- LG Electronics (LG) is presenting its latest AI-enabled solutions at CES® 2026 under the theme "Innovation in tune with you."
+DUBAI, UAE, Jan.
+8, 2026 /PRNewswire/ -- LG Electronics (LG) is presenting its latest AI-enabled solutions at CES® 2026 under the theme "Innovation in tune with you."
 The exhibition focuses on how LG integrates its Affectionate Intelligence with devices, solutions and environments across home, mobility and lifestyle spaces.

 At CES 2026, LG is demonstrating how its AI systems sense conditions, process data and execute actions in real environments – what the company describes as a Sense-Think-Act operating model.
 Rather than limiting AI to software interfaces, LG is applying it across robots, appliances, vehicles and TVs to enable adaptive, context-aware operations.